scramjetorg/scramjet-http-post/README.md

 ## License and contributions

-As of version 2.0 Scramjet is MIT Licensed and so is this module.
+As of version 2.0 Scramjet is MIT Licensed and as of 1.0.0 so is this module.